In 1933, a poor Italian-American teenager led the dramatic New Haven garment workers strike that lifted thousands of women out of poverty.

 By 1933, the ACWA and the ILGWU had already organized four small contract shirtmakers: Par-Ex, the Ideal Shirt Company, D & I Shirt Company and the Creighton Shirt Company.

 But the Lesnow workers faced daunting obstacles in their union drive.
-Ed Lesnow would tell them they’d lose their jobs if they joined a union.
-Workers who were discovered talking about a union were fired.
+Ed Lesnow told them he'd fire them if they joined a union.
+Workers discovered talking about a union lost their jobs.

 Parents were afraid to let their daughters strike because they so desperately needed their meager income.
 Two Italian-speaking union officials, Cursi and John Lauria, went to the parents’ homes to persuade them to support the action.